I want to share a little story about a recent conversation I had with Chief Brabon from the ‘Original Boot Camp’*.

-This conversation, had as the morning sun was rising over another great Coogee Beach session, was about the fact that I was feeling like my focus was drifting.
-I wasn’t feeling motivated and it was starting to feel like everything was getting bit hard.
+This conversation, as the morning sun was rising over another great Coogee Beach session, was about the fact that I was feeling like my focus was drifting.
+I wasn’t feeling motivated and it was starting to feel like everything was getting a bit hard.

 Have you ever been there?

 Well, I’ll share with you the advice he gave me that enabled me to get back on track because it was (as usual) truly insightful.

 I’m grateful to have someone willing to share not just the solution, but also make it personal …

 First, he recommended getting to know Dave Goggins.
 So, I grabbed his audiobook “Can’t Hurt Me” which is a great, great listen.

 But also, he indicated to me that everybody feels like that – even him – which I found quite comforting.